Royal Aeronautical Society: Chief Executives

-Medals and awards
+Honors

-In addition to the award of Fellowship of the Royal Aeronautical Society (FRAeS), the Society awards several other medals and prizes.
+In addition to the award of Fellowship of the Royal Aeronautical Society (FRAeS) – the society's highest membership grade – the RAeS awards several other medals and prizes.
 These include its Gold, Silver, and Bronze medals.
 The very first gold medal was awarded in 1909 to the Wright Brothers.
 Although it is unusual for more than one medal (in each of the three grades) to be awarded annually, since 2004 the Society has also periodically awarded team medals (Gold, Silver, and Bronze) for exceptional or groundbreaking teamwork in aeronautical research and development.
 Others awarded have included the R. P. Alston Memorial Prize for developments in flight-testing, the Edward Busk prize for applied aerodynamics, the Wakefield Medal for advances in aviation safety, and an Orville Wright Prize.
 Honorary Fellowships and Honorary Companionships are awarded as well.

-The Sir Robert Hardingham Sword The Sir Robert Hardingham Sword is awarded in recognition of outstanding service to the RAeS by a member of the Society.
+The Sir Robert Hardingham Sword is awarded in recognition of outstanding service to the RAeS by a member of the Society.
 Nominally an annual award, in practice the award is only made about one year in two.